sebastosh/portfolio-hugo-i18n/content/works/open-call/index.md

 ## Key Technologies, Packages, and Gems

-* Front End
+Front End

-  * React.js
+- React.js

-* Back End
+Back End

-  * Rails 5 API
+- Rails 5 API
-  * JWT token authentication
+- JWT token authentication
-  * BCrypt
+- BCrypt
-  * Postgres database
+- Postgres database
-  * fast_jsonapi serializer
+- fast_jsonapi serializer
+- AWS S3

 ## Core Features

-* Unregistered users can view all active open calls on the front page.
+- Unregistered users can view all active open calls on the front page.
-* A call to action directs users to each of their appropriate signup flows.
+- A call to action directs users to each of their appropriate signup flows.
-* Artists can upload and add metadata to images of their artwork.
+- Artists can upload and add metadata to images of their artwork.
 They are store in groups called portfolios
-* Organizations can publish a form based open call, including setting a deadline date for the closure of the open call.
+- Organizations can publish a form based open call, - cluding setting a deadline date for the closure of the - en call.
-* Artist can apply once to each available open call.
+- Artist can apply once to each available open call.
-* Artists submit a selection of pre-uploaded portfolio images.
+- Artists submit a selection of pre-uploaded portfolio images.
-* An organization chooses the finalist artist for each of their open calls
+- An organization chooses the finalist artist for each of their open calls.